Ever wondered, how many conscious decisions do we make every day?

 From business use cases to government planning, and even household applications, MCDA has a pivotal role in finding common choices for the solution.

 Talking about the decision-making process, Decerns MCDA is an efficient tool that can handle all the queries as mentioned, both personal and professional.

-It was in the mid-1960s when Prof. Bernard Roy and his colleagues developed the MCDA method to create recommendations for any business problems.
+It was in the mid-1960s when Prof. Bernard Roy and his colleagues developed the MCDA method to create recommendations for any business problem.

-Since then, MCDA has been an efficient decision support tool for any group discussion or brainstorming sessions.
-It can be useful for selecting new projects/ investments, shortlisting job applicants, scholarship applications, and many entrepreneurial tasks.
+Since then, MCDA has been an efficient decision support tool for any group discussion or brainstorming session.
+It can be useful for selecting new projects/investments, shortlisting job applicants, scholarship applications, and many entrepreneurial tasks.

 Besides business, it can save lives.

-Recently in New Zealand, a group of experts and nursing staff developed an MCDA tool for prioritizing Covid-19 infected patients.
-The decision tool helped them to figure out several medical aspects of patients and prioritize those who need urgent ICU admissions.
+Recently in New Zealand, a group of experts and nursing staff developed an MCDA tool for prioritizing Covid-19-infected patients.
+The decision tool helped them figure out several medical aspects of patients and prioritize those who needed urgent ICU admissions.

 7. Prioritization and Collaboration (Analytic Hierarchy Process)

 Say, you want to buy one of the selected phones of your choice.
 One fits easily under your budget and can fulfill all your basic needs.
 Whereas another phone is feature-loaded with a premium price tag.